Prepare to Shop

 Calculate your affordable loan amount.
-You can use our simple calculator or try searching online for "mortgage calculator."
+You can use our simple calculator.

 Estimate your affordable home price.
 Add your down payment amount to your calculated loan amount to get an estimate of the home price that will be affordable for you.

 6. Consider Whether It's the Right Time for You to Buy